mgoldgirsh/rl-robot-navigation/README.md

 The environment has been simplified from the ROS environment.

 The `observation space` of the simulation is
-1. the robots position x
+1. the distance from the goal
-2. the robots position y
-3. the angle robot is facing
+2. the angle robot is facing
-4. the fov of the robot (the point cloud) (a `np.array` of length 180)
+3. the fov of the robot (the point cloud) (a `np.array` of length 180)

 The `action space` of the simulation has been simplified to a discrete action space with
 1. `RobotAction.FORWARD` - sets the linear velocity of the robot to 1